833-738-4376

 • Faster recovery – SRS/SRT offers the potential for a quicker recovery with fewer side effects than other treatments.

 Sometimes palliative treatment is recommended.
-Palliative treatment aims to make your pet more comfortable but doesn’t provide a cure, and can include conventional radiation therapy and drugs to reduce pain.
+Palliative treatment aims to make your pet more comfortable but doesn’t provide a cure and can include conventional radiation therapy and drugs to reduce pain.
 PetCure Oncology’s radiation oncologists are experienced using SRS/SRT to treat dogs with all types of osteosarcoma.

 What Happens After Radiation Treatment?

 The recovery process from radiation therapy for osteosarcoma can vary depending on the dog and their individual circumstances.
-The most common side effects are a sunburn-like effect on the skin in the treatment field, fur loss in that area with white fur regrowth.
-Additionally, it is vital to keep your dog quiet on that affected limb (no running, no jumping, no excitement) while that leg is healing as there is an increased risk for fracture.
+The most common side effects are a sunburn-like effect on the skin in the treatment field and fur loss in that area with white fur regrowth.
+Additionally, it is vital to keep your dog quiet on that affected limb (no running, no jumping, no excitement) while that leg is healing, as there is an increased risk for fracture.
 It is important to make sure your dog gets plenty of rest and receives enough quality nutrition.
 Pain medications may be prescribed by your veterinarian if needed.
-Because osteosarcoma is an aggressive cancer, you will want to work closely with your veterinarian to monitor for signs of recurrence or progression of the cancer including metastasis (cancer that has spread).
+Because osteosarcoma is an aggressive cancer, you will want to work closely with your veterinarian to monitor for signs of recurrence or progression of the cancer, including metastasis (cancer that has spread).
 Early detection is critical for ensuring successful treatment outcomes.

 Osteosarcoma in Dogs: Life Expectancy, Survival, and Prognosis